 Participants

-The first wave of this study took place in 1977-1978 and included 259 adolescents from two urban high schools in Haifa, Israel.
-Participants were ninth and eleventh graders, age range from 14 to 17 (M = 15.71).
-The second wave was conducted in 2014, when 107 (59 women) of the 160 participants who were located (see procedure above), agreed to participate in the follow-up (41.35% of these located).
-Age ranged from 51 to 54 (M = 52.33).
-They did not differ from those who could not be located, regarding their friendship intimacy level as adolescents (t(106) = .32, ns).
+The first wave of the study took place in 1977-1978 and included 259 adolescents from two urban high schools in Haifa, Israel.
+Participants were ninth and eleventh graders between 14 to 17 years old (M = 15.71).
+The second wave of the study was conducted in 2014, in which 107 (59 women) of the 160 participants who were located (see procedure below) agreed to participate in the follow-up (41.35% of those located).
+The age range of the adults in the follow-up portion of the study was 51 to 54 (M = 52.33).
+Participants who took part in the follow-up did not differ from those who could not be located in regard to friendship intimacy levels in adolescence [t(106) = .32, ns].

 Procedure

-In the first wave, questionnaires were group administrated in the classroom, where teachers were not present.
-Participants responded to an intimate friendship questionnaire Sharabany, 1974; 1994b) with their best friend, their privacy was guaranteed.
-Second wave participants were located by social networks, phone book, internet searches and class mates.
-Respondents were given an overview of the project over the phone.
-An informed consent form and questionnaires were sent via e-mail.
+In the first wave, questionnaires were administrated in the classrooms when teachers were not present.
+Participants responded to an intimate friendship questionnaire (Sharabany, 1974; 1994b) regarding their best friend.
+Participants’ privacy was guaranteed.
+During the second wave, participants were located through social networks, the phone book, internet searches and class mates.
+Respondents were provided with an overview of the project over the phone.
+An informed consent form and the questionnaires were sent via e-mail.

 Measures